k98vishwas/Online-Payments-Fraud-Detection-using-Decision-Tree/README.md

 ### To employ machine learning in the detection of online payment fraud, it is imperative to train a machine learning model to classify payments as fraudulent or non-fraudulent.
 This necessitates obtaining a dataset that encompasses information on online payment fraud to gain insight into the nature of transactions that are susceptible to fraudulent activities.
 In this regard, a suitable dataset was collected from Kaggle, which contains comprehensive historical data on fraudulent transactions.
 This dataset can be leveraged to identify and flag fraudulent online payments.
 The dataset comprises various columns that contain relevant information on fraudulent transactions.

-### Type: This refers to the type of online transaction being conducted.
-It could be a purchase, a transfer, or any other type of transaction that can be done online.
+1️⃣ Step: A unit of time that represents one hour.
+This refers to the time at which an online transaction occurred.

-### Amount: This is the monetary value of the transaction, measured in the currency of the transaction.
+2️⃣ Type: Refers to the type of online transaction that took place.
+This could be a purchase, transfer, or any other type of financial activity.

-### NameOrig: This is the name of the customer who is initiating the transaction.
+3️⃣ Amount: The amount of money involved in the transaction.
+This could be any currency, such as USD, EUR, or GBP.

-### NameDest: This is the name of the recipient who will be receiving the funds from the transaction.
+4️⃣ NameOrig: The name of the customer who initiated the transaction.
+This refers to the person who was sending the money.

-### OldbalanceOrg: This is the balance of the customer's account before the transaction is initiated.
+5️⃣ OldbalanceOrg: The balance in the customer's account before the transaction took place.
+This refers to the amount of money that the customer had in their account prior to initiating the transaction.

-### NewbalanceOrig: This is the balance of the customer's account after the transaction is completed.
+6️⃣ NewbalanceOrig: The balance in the customer's account after the transaction took place.
+This refers to the amount of money that the customer had in their account after the transaction was completed.

-### OldbalanceDest: This is the initial balance of the recipient's account before the transaction is completed.
+7️⃣ NameDest: The name of the recipient of the transaction.
+This refers to the person who received the money.

-### NewbalanceDest: This is the balance of the recipient's account after the transaction is completed.
+8️⃣ OldbalanceDest: The balance in the recipient's account before the transaction took place.
+This refers to the amount of money that the recipient had in their account prior to receiving the money.

-### IsFraud: This indicates whether the transaction is a fraudulent transaction or not.
+9️⃣ NewbalanceDest: The balance in the recipient's account after the transaction took place.
+This refers to the amount of money that the recipient had in their account after receiving the money.

-### Step: This represents a unit of time where one step equals one hour.
-This information is less important compared to the other information listed above, but it may still be relevant in some contexts, such as when analyzing transaction patterns over time.
+🔟 IsFraud: Indicates whether the transaction was fraudulent or not.
+This refers to whether the transaction was a legitimate financial activity or an attempt to deceive or steal money.